0x444454/mandelbrUlt/README.md

 # PROBLEMS / FAQ

+### Why no HDMI output ?

+I am still trying to understand how to configure the HDMI encoder.

 ### Why only 256 colors, even if 4096 iters are supported ?

 I was too lazy to prepare a new good 4096-color palette.
 Next version ! :)

 ### Can I customize the palette ?